 (c) a signed consent on the part of each person so nominated.

-20. Tenure of office
+20. Term of office

 (1) Subject to this section, the term of tenure of office of a member shall be 5 years or such lesser period as the Governor, having regard to the need to maintain continuity of membership on the Council, may determine and cause to be specified in the instrument of appointment.